 Where are the shirts made?

 Thresher & Glenny source their shirts from a number of outstanding suppliers from all over the world.
-Bespoke, made to order and made to measure shirts are all made in England.
+Bespoke, made to order and made to measure shirts are mostly made in England.

 How long does it take to have a shirt made from start to finish?